utkarsh-iiita/webapp/README.md

     docker compose down
     ```

   - For development, the docker automatically syncs all the changes made in the code to the container.
 So, you don't have to restart the container everytime you make a change in the code.
 But this is only the case for the code present in the `src` directory.
-If you make any changes outside the `src` directory, which includes new npm package installation, you will have to rebuild the container.
+If you make any changes outside the `src` directory, which includes new npm package installation or change in database schema, you will have to rebuild the container.
 To do so, run the following command:
     ```bash
     docker compose up --build
     ```